Camp La Jita

 - A variety of sessions open to all girls in grades K-12

-- Scholarships available; completed application with registration form due Tues., May 2 for consideration.
-Resident camp scholarship applications will continue to be accepted until mid-summer 2018 due to the availability of funds.
-Application and all the details can be found in the 2018 Camp Guide.
+- Financial assistance available; completed application with registration form due April 24 for consideration.
+Resident camp financial assistance applications will continue to be accepted until mid-summer 2019 due to the availability of funds.
+Application and all the details can be found in the 2019 Camp Guide.

 - Activities ranging from riding horses, swimming, hiking, archery, canoeing, arts and crafts, cookouts, nature activities, singing, hikes, games and more